jinghua000/json-format-tool/README.md

 curl -X GET http://127.0.0.1:3000/my-api | json-format-tool
 ```

-Other options you can check in cli tool also
+Other options you can check inside cli tool also.

 ```bash
 json-format-tool -h